Eschatologue/CM_wiki/docs/class/cleric/light.md

 ### Level 3: Radiance of Dawn

-As a **:rsc-a: Magic**{ .rsc } action, you present your Holy Symbol and expend a use of your **:ui-chdiv-cleric: Channel Divinity**{ .em } to emit sunlight in a **30-foot-radius :aoe-sphere: Sphere** centered on yourself.
+As a **:rsc-a: Magic**{.rsc} action, you present your Holy Symbol and expend a use of your **:ui-chdiv-cleric: Channel Divinity**{ .em } to emit sunlight in a **30-foot-radius :aoe-sphere: Sphere** centered on yourself.
 Any magical darkness-such as that created by the Darkness spell—in the sphere is dispelled.
 Additionally, each creature of your choice in the sphere must make a Constitution saving throw, taking **2d10 + Cleric level :dmg-radi: Radiant**{.dmg-radi} damage on a failed save, or half as much damage on a successful one.

 ### Level 3: Warding Flare

-When a creature that you can see within 30 feet of yourself makes an attack eoll, you can take a **:rsc-r: Reaction**{ .rsc } to impose **:d20-dis: Disadvantage**{.d20} on the attack roll, causing a light to flare before it hits or misses.
+When a creature that you can see within 30 feet of yourself makes an attack eoll, you can take a **:rsc-r: Reaction**{.rsc} to impose **:d20-dis: Disadvantage**{.d20} on the attack roll, causing a light to flare before it hits or misses.

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once).
 You regain all expended uses when you finish a **:rest-long: Long Rest**.